datalens-tech/datalens/README.md

 #### How can I specify external PostgreSQL database?

-You can check a production deployment example with high availability in a Kubernetes cluster using Tofu (Terraform) in the `terraform/` directory.

 If you want to use external PostgreSQL database with Docker, you can specify its connection string in environment variables:

 ```bash